ghi-electronics/Docs/hardware/gadgeteer/intro.md

 > You can only use Visual Studio 2013, not a newer edition, unless you are using your Gadgeteer hardware [with TinyCLR OS](#with-tinyclr-os).

 ## With TinyCLR OS
-All .NET Gadgeteer devices are still useable today, and with the latest technologies, thanks to efforts by GHI Electronics and the community.
+All .NET Gadgeteer devices are still usable today, and with the latest technologies, thanks to efforts by GHI Electronics and the community.

 It all started in this video!